October 24, 2014

-Eight out of 10 Citizens Believe More Digital Tools Can Improve Police Services, According to New Research by Accenture
+Eighty Percent of Citizens Believe More Digital Tools Can Improve Police Services, According to Accenture Survey

 Gap exists between citizen expectations and police use of digital tools